Rishthegreat/Notes/School/Cold War.md

 	- West Germany and East Germany
 	- They combine into 1 later on

+#### National Security Act (1947)
+- Congress passes this Act
+- Department of Defense
+	- Secretary of Defense
+	- Joint Chiefs of Staff
+- National Security Council (NSC)
+- Central Intelligence Agency (CIA)
+- The Pentagon was created in order to house the Department of Defense

 #### Truman Recognizes Isreal (1948)
 - British Palestine was mostly Islamic
 - After WW2, there was a lot of sympathy for the Jews